anzabrik/Django-Rucola-Maze/README.md

 ### Purchases

 The 'Purchases' page lists all the purchases that have been already made: the name of the menu item and the time.
-You can add new purchases or delete some of the existing ones.
+You can add new purchases, edit a purchase or delete some of the existing ones.

 The 'Add purchase' page shows only the menu items that are currently available.
 This approach helps to eliminate situation when a customer decides to order something and then finds out that the item is unavailable.